ParallelMaths/parallel/pages/9-18-mean-girls.md

 Now it is clear that when `z = 8`, then `f(z) = -15`.

-Now, answer the question below, which relate to the function:
+Now, answer the question below, which relates to the function:

 `(y^2 - 4y - 21)/(y - 7)`
 {.text-center}